tag

 If you give your dog MCT, start with a small amount .. about 1/8 tsp for small dogs.
 MCT can cause diarrhea if you give too much, so start slow and save your rugs.

-But what about the research that says coconut oil improves your dog’s health and skin conditions?
+But what about the research that says coconut oil improves your dog’s health?
+Or the claims that it can improve your dog’s skin, and soothe skin conditions like dry skin, itchy skin, skin irritations, and skin inflammation?

 A 2016 review looked at coconut oil research to date and came to this conclusion: